tracsman/vdcWorkshop/README.md

 ````

-Also contained in the Script directory is a "ServerSideScripts" folder, this contains that server side scripts that are run as a part of some of the deployements here.
-You can use those a model for deploying your applications or settings.
+Also contained in the Scripts directory is a "[ServerSideScripts][Server]" folder, this contains scripts that are push to the newly build Azure VMs and run as a part of some of the deployments.
+You can use these as model for deploying your applications or settings.
 For more complex deployments Chef, Puppet, Ansible, etc can be used.

 <!--Link References-->
 [Docs]: ./Documents/